Tag: google

 It’s a good article, but it’s also premature.

 The thing about Google+ is it isn’t a thing yet.
-By intentionally inarticulate statement I mean we don’t yet know what the norms and expectations of Google+ are.
+By that intentionally inarticulate statement I mean we don’t yet know what the norms and expectations of Google+ are.

 Norms and expectations of sites are always changing.
 What Facebook was in 2006 is very different (for better or for worse) than what it is in 2011.
 And it’s always a moving target.